kestra-io/docs/content/blogs/2024-04-02-dbt-kestra.md

 ```

-Or Install a custom dbt version and run `dbt deps` and `dbt build` commands:
+You can also install a custom dbt version and run `dbt deps` and `dbt build` commands:

 ```yaml
 id: dbt_custom_dependencies